Make-UpWorkClub/StudyNotes/en-US/notes/biology/cegep1/membrane.md

 > ![[Cholesterol in lipid bilayer.png]]

 > [!abstract] Archaea membrane
-> Some [[archaea]] have phospholipid monolayer, which makes them more resistant in extreme environments.
+> Some [[Archaea]] have phospholipid monolayer, which makes them more resistant in extreme environments.

 ## Associated proteins